NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     * Assistive technologies no longer behave incorrectly with some controls due to incorrect, missing, or redundant labels, attributes, or roles. <!--PEAR-1672-->
     * Aria labels have been added to Cancer Gene Census annotation icon in Mutation Frequency. <!--PEAR-740-->
     * The Survival icon is now appropriately hidden from the accessibility tree for the benefit of screen readers. <!--PEAR-739-->
+* __Cohorts__:
+    * Using "Save As" to replace a cohort with itself will no longer result in an error notification despite the replacement being successful. <!--SV-2363-->
+    * Saving a cohort that was previously saved now displays the correct message. <!--PEAR-1651-->
+    * Cohorts will now display data in Mutation Frequency, Cohort Builder, and the summary charts even when removing gene/mutation filters from a cohort temporarily results in 0 cases. <!--SV-2414-->
+    * Cohorts now contain the correct cases when created from the cases table by using the "Existing Cohort With Selected Cases" and "Existing Cohort Without Selected Cases" options with a cohort containing gene or mutation filters. <!--PEAR-1043-->
+    * When saving a cohort, the confirmation notification will no longer be automatically dismissed before the saving dialog has closed. <!--SV-2366-->
+* __Cohort Builder__:
+    * Cohort Builder cards for number ranges now display an informative message rather than a spinner when there is no data for the facet. <!--PEAR-1646-->
+    * Removing a custom Cohort Builder card no longer incorrectly removes the associated filters from the current cohort. <!--PEAR-1612-->
+    * Filters related to numeric values in the Cohort Builder now correctly displays the numbers entered. <!--SV-2383-->
+* __Case Summary Page__:
+    * The Biospecimen tree in the case summary page is no longer hidden when the bioId provided in the URL does not exist. <!--PEAR-1202-->
+    * The error that sometimes occurs when viewing the __Follow-Ups/Molecular Tests__ tab in the case summary page has been resolved. <!--SV-2431-->
+* __Mutation Frequency__:
+    * The survival plot in __Mutation Frequency__ no longer flickers when the cohort has 0 cases. <!--SV-2331/PEAR-1701-->
+    * Attempting to download a TSV of all the mutations in the GDC no longer results in an error due to the length of time needed to generate the TSV. <!--SV-2388-->
+* Tokens are no longer refreshed when the __User Profile__ is viewed. <!--PEAR-1818-->
+* __Quick Search__ now correctly displays results even if the same search input is applied twice quickly. <!--SV-2410-->
+* In __Set Operations__, saving gene and mutation sets will now be successful if the saving dialog is manually dismissed after the Save button is clicked. <!--SV-2368-->
+* Users will no longer be able to download more than 5 GB of files in total at a time via the browser from the cart. <!--SV-2342-->
+* Table buttons in __Clinical Data Analysis__ no longer overlay the survival plot on smaller screens when many survival plots are displayed at the same time. <!--PEAR-1600-->
+* The correct file size total will now be displayed in the __Repository__ when filtering is applied within the tool and the active cohort contains Available Data filters. <!--SV-2376-->
+* Downloading the **Clinical/Biospecimen TSV or JSON** before the cohort has fully loaded will no longer result in an error. <!--SV-2402-->

 ### Known Issues and Workarounds